 The Museum of Jurassic Technology is a museum located at 9341 Venice Boulevard in the Palms district of Los Angeles, California (although it has a postal address of Culver City because it is served by that city's post office).
 It was founded by David Hildebrand Wilson and Diana Drake Wilson (husband and wife) in 1988.The museum calls itself "an educational institution dedicated to the advancement of knowledge and the public appreciation of the Lower Jurassic"; the relevance of the term "Lower Jurassic" to the museum's collections is left uncertain and unexplained.
 The museum's collection includes a mixture of artistic, scientific, ethnographic, and historic, as well as some unclassifiable exhibits, and the diversity of its offerings evokes the cabinets of curiosities that were the 16th-century predecessors of modern natural history museums.
 The factual claims of many of the museum's exhibits strain credibility, provoking an array of interpretations from commentators.
 The museum was the subject of a 1995 book by Lawrence Weschler entitled Mr. Wilson's Cabinet of Wonder: Pronged Ants, Horned Humans, Mice on Toast, and Other Marvels of Jurassic Technology, which describes in detail many of its exhibits.
 David Hildebrand Wilson received a MacArthur Foundation fellowship in 2001.
-The museum is also mentioned in the novel The Museum of Innocence, by Turkish Nobel-laureate Orhan Pamuk.Plan to visit The Museum of Jurassic Technology during your Culver City vacation using our convenient Culver City trip generator.
+The museum is also mentioned in the novel The Museum of Innocence, by Turkish Nobel-laureate Orhan Pamuk.Use our Culver City trip maker site to add The Museum of Jurassic Technology and other attractions to your Culver City vacation plans.

 Unable to display map at this time.
 Please try again later.